 MODULATION OF INNATE IMMUNITY

 The ability of HSV to evade innate immunity is critical to its success as a pathogen.
 A number of projects in the lab are focused on the molecular basis of immune evasion and determining the precise genes and domains that are involved.
-In particular, we are studying the g34.5 of HSV which has multiple cellular binding partners that collectively serve to control the interferon response, global translation rates, autophagy and egress from the cell. g34.5 is therefore a highly versatile and potent determinant of virulence.
+In particular, we are studying the g34.5 of HSV which has multiple cellular binding partners that collectively serve to control the interferon response, global translation rates, autophagy, mitochondrial function, and egress from the cell. g34.5 is therefore a highly versatile and potent determinant of virulence.

 Principal Investigator, NEI RO1 09083 "Viral and host factors in herpetic reactivation", Funded 1992-2021.

 Principal investigator, NIAID R21 147714 “Monoclonal antibody therapy for neonatal HSV infections